 Contact Our Experienced Criminal Defense Attorneys for Immediate Help If You’ve Been Arrested

 Have you been arrested for a traffic violation, misdemeanor offense, or felony crime?
-The skilled attorneys at Browning & Long, PLLC are here to provide you with the prompt legal representation you need.
+The skilled defense attorneys at Browning & Long, PLLC are here to provide you with the prompt legal representation you need.
 Take advantage of our free initial consultation to learn more about your defenses and how we can assist you.
 Call our Charlotte office today to schedule your appointment.